jkedra/jkedra.github.io/_drafts/ssh.md

 How to find the VIP and the proper VIP?
 Yes, not all of them might work.
 Getting the VIP is tricky and boring - it is SCAN role to give you a proper VIP.
 But in real life of a developer once you pick a proper one it rarely changes.
 Ask your DBA to help you.
-Ask him to be smart because some VIP are not appropriate for singleton services.
-If you can - use uniform services instead (which usually are exposed on all VIPs).
+Ask him to be smart because some VIPs are not appropriate for singleton services.
+Use uniform services instead (which usually are exposed on all VIPs) when you can.

 #### Facing the challenge